ben-williams-ai/Bomb-Fishing/archive/README.md

 6. `inference`: A short test notebook for inferencing on larger datasets for sanity checks.
 Now replaced by `model_deployment`.

 ## Deployment:
 Deployment was performed using the legacy model and the `model_deployment` scripts.
-Each month raw HydroMoth files were put ina  directory and the model was used to inference on this, outputting detections to a new directory.
-See the study for more detail.
-This process was run using `parent_script.py`, where model, data and outputs paths at the top of this script must be modified.
+Each month raw HydroMoth files were put into a  directory and the model was used to inference on this, outputting detections to a new directory.
+See the study and supplementary for more details on how this works.
+This process was run using `parent_script.py`, where model, data and output paths at the top of this script must be modified.

 # Misc
 Contains miscellaneous scripts used for the manuscript, such as plots and the acoustic localisation analysis.